-The largest portion of the District's net position (84%) reflects amounts not restricted for any project or any other purpose.
-The other 16% of net position represent its net investment in capital assets (e.g. land, improvements, fire hydrants, furniture and equipment).
+The largest portion of the District's net position (82%) reflects amounts not restricted for any project or any other purpose.
+The other 18% of net position represent its net investment in capital assets (e.g. land, improvements, fire hydrants, furniture and equipment).
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-At the close of the most recent fiscal year, there were no debt outstanding related to acquisition of capital assets.
+At the close of the most recent fiscal year, there was no debt outstanding related to the acquisition of capital assets.

 At the end of the current fiscal year, the District reported positive balances in both categories of net position.

-The District's net position decreased by \$1,409,331 during the current fiscal year, as compared to the \$1,950,341 decrease in 2012.
-Revenues from property taxes increased by \$432,503, and total expenses decreased by \$105,634.
+The District's net position decreased by \$2,480,385 during the current fiscal year, as compared to the \$1,409,331 decrease in 2013.

 Governmental Activities.
-Governmental activities decreased the District's net position by \$1,409,331, thereby accounting for 100% of the total decline in net position of the District.
+Governmental activities decreased the District's net position by \$2,480,385.